If you are a beginner and do not know much about the CLAT examination, let me explain it to you in a very easy and understandable manner.

 Post-Mock Analysis (The Real Difference Maker)

-• Keep track of the mistakes you repeatedly make.
+● Keep track of the mistakes you often make.

-This process is what ultimately leads to genuine progress and better scores.
+This step is what ultimately leads the students to genuine progress and better scores.

-If you sincerely follow the three essential pillars — newspaper reading, syllabus completion, and mock tests — with consistency and discipline, you will already be moving in the right direction toward success.
+And if you sincerely follow these three essential pillars, newspaper reading, completion of syllabus and mock tests with consistency and discipline you are already in the right direction.

 Frequently Asked Questions (FAQs)